 God hear my death call"

-throughout.
+pace, throughout.
 It is relatively short.
-Vincent's vocals sound even more hoarse and raspy, containing the essence of death and
+Vincent's vocals sound even more hoarse and raspy, containing the essence of death

-the previous song.
+than the previous song.
 The vocals are scathing and the guitars embody the 80s sound, especially the lengthy solos.
-Despite being
+Despite

-recorded at Morrisound, this does not have the generic and boring production job usually associated with that studio.
-The
+being recorded at Morrisound, this does not have the generic and boring production job usually associated with that studio.

 Come demo, though is rawer form.
 This song is unrelenting in speed and aggression; however, the solos still maintain

-for the 1986 album, Abominations of Desolation, under the title "Welcome To Hell".
-The pace is neither fast nor slow;
+recorded for the 1986 album, Abominations of Desolation, under the title "Welcome To Hell".
+The pace is neither fast

-rather, it is more relaxed.
+nor slow; rather, it is more relaxed.
 There are sections that speed up a bit, yet these are brief.
-This song possesses a haunting atmosphere
+This song possesses a haunting

 to create something memorable and special; something that Morbid Angel has not been able to repeat.
 Few albums stand the test

 of time like this one has.
 If you don't own this, impale yourself and rid the world of your feeble stupidity.

 In the early winter months of 1991, Morbid Angel entered Morrisound to record the